Characters of the Mortal Kombat series: Noob Saibot

 Noob Saibot is an undead wraith from the Netherrealm and a member of a cult called the Brotherhood of the Shadow who worships a fallen Elder God, later revealed to be Shinnok.
 In Mortal Kombat: Deception, he discovers, reactivates, and reprograms the cyborg ninja Smoke, intending to use his body as the basis for an undead cyborg army.
 In his ending, he is revealed to be a resurrected Bi-Han, who previously operated as Sub-Zero before he was killed by Scorpion.
 In Mortal Kombat (2011), Saibot is resurrected off-screen by Quan Chi and Shao Kahn.
 While defending the former's "Soulnado", Saibot is defeated by his brother and new Sub-Zero Kuai Liang and presumed dead after being pulled into the Soulnado.
 In Mortal Kombat 11, Saibot resurfaces as a servant of Kronika, having gained increased power.
 In the new timeline depicted in Mortal Kombat 1s DLC expansion Khaos Reigns (2024), Bi-Han is captured by Titan Havik, who converts him into Saibot.

 The character's name comes from the last names of Mortal Kombats creators, Ed Boon and John Tobias, spelled backwards.
 Saibot first appeared in Mortal Kombat II (MKII) as a non-playable hidden character and a solid-black palette swap of the game's other male ninja characters, whom players could fight after winning fifty straight matches.
 Spurred by the positive reaction to the hidden character Reptile from the first game, Boon added Saibot to MKII without Tobias' knowledge, though Tobias would later create the character's initial backstory as a Netherrealm wraith.

 He makes a cameo appearance in Mortal Kombat Annihilation, played by J. J. Perry, and in a self-titled episode of Mortal Kombat: Conquest, played by martial artist Kimball Uddin.
-He will appear in the upcoming film Mortal Kombat II, portrayed by Joe Taslim, continuing the traditional story of Bi-Han's transformation into the wraith.
+He appears in the film Mortal Kombat II, portrayed by Joe Taslim, continuing the traditional story of Bi-Han's transformation into the wraith.

 Noob Saibot received positive critical reception due to his evolution from a gag palette-swap to a more fully-fledged character, and particularly for his "Make a Wish" Fatality from the 2011 reboot game.
 In July 2011, The Daily Shows Jon Stewart played a video of the finisher while explaining the U.S. Supreme Court's ruling that the ESRB could regulate video games without government intervention.